Impossibleclone/vimingo/README.md

     :q to quit

     :wq to save and quit

+	:line-number to navigate to that line. e.g. :10

 Dependencies